Flight of Boston Marathon bombing suspects ended in mayhem

 He was tackled by the officers, who attempted to handcuff him in the street.
 Meanwhile, Dzhokhar had gotten back into a car and raced towards the group.

-“One of them yells, ‘Look out!', and here comes the black SUV, the carjacked car, directly at them,” Devaux said.
+“One of them yells, ‘Look out!', and here comes the black SUV, the carjacked car, directly at them,” Deveau said.

 The officers were able to dive out of the way.
 Tamerlan was not.
 He was hit by his brother’s car and dragged a short way down the street, Deveau said, leaving a streak of blood in the asphalt that was still visible on Saturday, according to residents.